 The aim of this mandate (in addition to incoming requests in 2019) is to pilot the envisaged collaboration with a view to better understand IGAD’s ISSP modus operandi , and to incrementally build the partnership contributing to deliver on SDG 5, 16 and 17.

 The sensitisation SSR course is designed for policymakers and practitioners who are working in the field of security and justice reform to build both SSR knowledge and skills.
 The objective of this course is to provide participants with a solid introduction to the concept, policy framework and international good practice of security and justice reform through its practical and exercised-based collaborative learning methodology.
 The course provides an overview of the various dimensions of SSR and emphasises the importance of adopting a holistic and context-specific approach when working in transitional, fragile and/or post-conflict contexts.
 The course also discusses key issues such as gender, coordination and SSR programming.
 The course provides the necessary foundations for subsequent trainings.

-1 German-Netherlands Corp (1GNC) will hold its civil-military training period, Exercise Common Effort, from 27 June to 1 July.
-This year's exercise will concentrate on “Libya & the region” and “migration/refugees”.
-Participants will be divided into the following thematic groups:
+One German-Netherlands Corp (1GNC) will hold its civil-military training period "Exercise Common Effort" from 27 June to 1 July.
+This year's exercise will concentrate on “Libya & the Region”, and on “Migration/Refugees”.

 - protection of civilians